learn-co-curriculum/dsc-working-with-known-json-schemas-lab/README.md

 In this lab, you'll practice working with JSON files whose schema you know beforehand.

 ## Objectives

 You will be able to:

-* Use the JSON module to load and parse JSON documents
+* Use the `json` module to load and parse JSON documents
 * Extract data using predefined JSON schemas
 * Convert JSON to a pandas dataframe